DE1-Engineering-Mathematics/module-resources/Matlab_sheets/Topics_term1/8_CHOs.md

 # CHOs

+**IMPORTANT** Some of these functions require the [Symbolic Math Toolbox](https://uk.mathworks.com/products/symbolic.html) to work.
+Make sure it is installed before trying to use them.

 The following example will show how to solve a CHO problem alongside matlab.
 This is complex and requires a good understanding of the physical system.

 ![imagen](images/imagen.jpg)